datacarpentry/geospatial-workshop/setup.md

 >
 > When she opens her RStudio instance below, she will see a `GitHub` folder in her file table in the lower righthand corner of the screen.
 Windows and Linux users will have to adapt the file path above to follow the standards of their operating systems.
 More details are available on [rocker's Wiki](https://github.com/rocker-org/rocker/wiki/Sharing-files-with-host-machine).
 >
-> Each Docker image can be run via multiple containers.
-In this example, the image is named `rocker/geospatial` and the container is named `gis`.
-For example, Jane could also create a separate container based off the `rocker/geospatial` image named `geospatial`.
-New Docker users should need only one named container based on an image.
->
-> The last step before launching your browser is to identify the port that your Docker container is running in:
+> The last step before launching your container in a browser is to identify the port that your Docker container is running in:
 >
 >~~~
 >$ docker port gis